 And it can be useful to develop a similar ritual for creativity; one that prompts up your subconscious to start making connections and coming up with new ideas, rather than letting your conscious mind take all the strain.

-The specific details of a particular creative's ritual aren’t really important.
-What’s crucial is that by sticking to the same routine, day in, day out, you internalise the muscle memory of each action, freeing up the brain from making small, trivial decisions (such as ‘Where should I put this?’, ‘What should I do next?’) and priming it to focus on new, unexpected and interesting ideas.
+The specific details of a particular creative's ritual aren’t essential.
+What’s crucial is that by sticking to the same routine, you internalise the muscle memory of each action, freeing up the brain from making small, trivial decisions (such as ‘Where should I put this?’, ‘What should I do next?’) and priming it to focus on new ideas.

 2. Purposely generate bad ideas

 We’ve all come up with what we think are good ideas, but hesitate to share them with others, concerned that we’ll get laughed at.
-But that, in fact, is only the half of it.
+But that is only the half of it.

-One common method of cheating our primaeval brain’s reluctance to innovative is to purposely set out to write a list of bad ideas.
+One standard method of cheating our primitive brain’s reluctance to innovative is to set out to write a list of bad ideas.
 Because a bad idea is the specified aim of the exercise, our brain won’t instinctively stifle our imagination in the same way as it usually does.
 And often, an unexpectedly good idea will pop up in the process.

-If not, at least the exercise will get you thinking in a different way about the problem.
-Research from both MIT and University of California has shown that this approach really does work.
-Such exercises are commonly done in groups, but can actually work better on your own.
+If not, at least the exercise will get you thinking differently about the problem.
+Research from both MIT and the University of California has shown that this approach does work.
+Such exercises are commonly done in groups but can work better on your own.
 Setting a time limit can also be helpful.

 Other ways to ‘trick your brain’ to draw out unexpected ideas include mood boarding, word association exercises and freewriting (sitting down and writing continuously for a set of time, with no regard for spelling, grammar, or even subject).